breatheco-de/content/src/content/lesson/what-is-html-learn-html.md

 Remember when we said the Internet is all text?

 In that sense, HTML is a language that uses `<tags>` to represent the elements that a web page must-have.
 A tag is just a word that begins with `< >` and ends with `</ >`.
- All tags must open and close (closing tags always proceed the element with a `/`).
+ All tags must open and close (closing tags always proceed with the element  `/` ).

  There are 2 different types of tags: